JFEW SUNY International Relations and Global Affairs Program

 What Students Are Saying about the Program

 "JFEW is a fantastic opportunity to gain access to professionals, peers and esteemed international delegates I would have otherwise never met.
 It supplemented my education by expanding my network globally as I developed mentoring relationships with female leaders.”

 Students are required to participate in three seminars each semester.
 Seminars are three hours each and are held on Fridays.
 The seminars are designed to provide a comprehensive overview of major issues, organizations, and people in International Relations and Global Affairs.
 Students will have required readings and written assignments.

-Students must attend two monthly 1.5-hour seminars which include career development topics, such as applying to graduate school, funding sources and fiscal responsibility, job search, interview preparation and many other topics.
+Students must attend three monthly 2-2.5-hour seminars per semester which include career development topics, such as applying to graduate school, funding sources and fiscal responsibility, job search, interview preparation and many other topics.

 * Please note that students planning to participate in a study abroad program during their Junior or Senior years are still encouraged to apply for the program.
 Provisions will be made for their participation during their study abroad.
 However, students must be available for the summer months (June through August) for the duration of the internship in New York City.